saghul/sjs/docs/source/modules/utils.rst

         outils.inspect(obj);
         // "{ bar: 'baz' }"

-.. js:function:: utils/object.inherits(constructor, superConstructor)
+.. js:function:: utils.object.inherits(constructor, superConstructor)

     Inherit the prototype methods from one constructor into another.
 The prototype of `constructor` will be set to a new object created from `superConstructor`.

     As an additional convenience, `superConstructor` will be accessible through the ``constructor.super_`` property.

-.. js:function:: utils/object.finalizer(object, funalizerFunc)
+.. js:function:: utils.object.finalizer(object, funalizerFunc)

     Set or get the finalizer for the given `object`.